shaundon/codakuma-website/_posts/2024-03-31-new-app-experiment.markdown

 ### No scope creep

 I'm terrible for increasing the scope of my apps.
 My "it'll just take a weekend" projects often grow into month-long sagas.
-For this, I defined the scope ahead of time and didn't allow it to budge.
+To help me keep things lean, I defined the scope ahead of time and didn't allow it to budge.
 The app needed to:

 - Offer a range of quizzes for people to complete.
 Some of them would be free, with others unlockable via in-app purchase.
 - Have a nice UX that would make it stand out amongst other apps.
 I wanted each quiz to have its own colour scheme so they'd feel distinct from each other, and I wanted to have slick animations and haptics throughout.
 If Apple themselves made a trivia app, it might look something like this.